convox/praxis/GETTING_STARTED.md

 ### A faster development loop

 You may be thinking that this is shaping up to be a pretty nice development workflow, but it's a bit laborious.
-You'd be exactly right, but luckly we have a solution!
+You'd be exactly right, but luckily we have a solution!
 There's a way to see all of your changes live as you develop:

     $ cx start